remling/AF-Motion-Planning/README.md

 **Task 1b: How do functions provided in `planning_utils.py` work?**

-`create_grid`:
+`create_grid` :
 - Returns
      - an array of feasible and infeasible cells for the drone’s altitude and safety distance based on provided data on obstacles
      - as well as the north (x) and east (y) offset of the array 0,0 point from the center of the grid
 - if the obstacle is lower than the drone altitude + safety distance it is considered feasible

-`class Action`: provides possible moves as well as their costs (x and y only, not diagonal)
+`class Action` : provides possible moves as well as their costs (x and y only, not diagonal)

-`valid_actions`: eliminates actions (moves) if they are no longer on the grid or encounter an obstacle at the provided drone altitude (= removes infeasible actions)
+`valid_actions` : eliminates actions (moves) if they are no longer on the grid or encounter an obstacle at the provided drone altitude (= removes infeasible actions)

-`a_star`:
+`a_star` :
 - returns the lowest cost path and the cost of that path, based on start, goal and heuristic
-- or prints “Failed to find a path!” and returns and empty path array
+- or prints **“Failed to find a path!”** and returns and empty path array

-`heuristic`:
+`heuristic` :
-- returns the cost (absolute distance) from a given position to goal
+- returns the cost (absolute distance) from a provided position to goal
 - is consistent and admissible